How to free up RAM: 15+ effective methods for Windows and Mac

-Is your computer slowing down, struggling to complete simple tasks and causing programs to crash?
-If so, there’s a good chance your computer is low on memory, or RAM.
-We’ll show you how to free up RAM and get your machine running like new again.
-Then, get a powerful optimization app to help keep your computer clean and running smoothly.
+Is your computer slowing down, struggling to complete simple tasks, and causing programs to crash?
+If so, your computer may be low on memory—or RAM.
+Learn how to free up RAM and how Norton Utilities Ultimate can help keep your computer operating at peak efficiency.

 What is RAM?

-RAM stands for Random-Access Memory and is essentially the short-term memory that a computer uses for its active, moment-to-moment processes.
-For this reason, your computer can access RAM incredibly quickly.
-It’s stored in a memory chip on your computer’s motherboard, which operates as the primary memory hub of your device.
+RAM stands for Random Access Memory and is essentially a computer's short-term memory where it stores its active, moment-to-moment processes.
+RAM is stored in a memory chip on your computer’s motherboard, which operates as the primary memory hub of your device.

-How to lower RAM on Windows and Mac: Initial steps
+How to lower RAM usage on Windows and Mac: Start here

-Regardless of whether you use a Windows or Mac computer, there are a few steps you’ll want to try before you take drastic measures to free up your computer’s RAM.
+Learning how to increase memory on a PC or Mac can be pretty straightforward.
+Here are a few steps you’ll want to try before you take drastic measures to free up RAM.

 1. Restart your device

-Since RAM is short-term data that only exists for programs that are currently running, restarting your device will clear your RAM.
-Some processes may be running in the background without your knowledge, and a restart is a sure way to tell those processes to stop and give your RAM a break.
+Since RAM is short-term data that only works for currently running programs, restarting your device will help clear your RAM.
+Some applications may be running in the background without your knowledge, and a restart tells those processes to stop and give your RAM a break.

 2. Try other browsers

-Some browsers are better designed to effectively allocate and manage RAM usage than others.
-If you rely heavily on one browser and have noticed it running slowly, it might be time to return to the market for a smarter browser.
+Some browsers are better at allocating and managing RAM usage than others.
+If you rely heavily on one browser and have noticed it running slowly, it might be time for a more intelligent and secure browser.

 3. Clear RAM cache

-Software updates may feel like a bother, but you’ll be glad you kept your computer and programs up to date in the long run.
-Outdated software often requires more RAM, making updates essential to improved RAM allocation.
+Software updates may not feel that important in the immediate term, but eventually you’ll be glad your computer and programs are up to date.
+Outdated software and old drivers often require more RAM, making updates essential to improved RAM allocation.
 Speedier multitasking might just be an update away.

 5. Delete unused extensions

-Yes, even those little helpful icons at the top of your browser can be culprits of memory hogging.
-If you find yourself hanging onto browser extensions that you don’t use very often, it might be time to remove them and see if your computer rewards you.
+Yes, those little icons at the top of your browser can hog your memory.
+If you have browser extensions that you don’t use often, it might be time to remove them and see if your computer speeds up.

 After tidying up your RAM, you’ll want to keep your computer clean.
-Norton Utilities Ultimate is a comprehensive cleanup app that will help you get rid of junk files, unnecessary apps, old browser data, and more.
-Free up more space for faster, smoother performance.
+Norton Utilities Ultimate is a comprehensive cleanup app that will help you eliminate junk files, unnecessary apps, old browser data, and more.

-If you’re using a PC and those first few troubleshooting tips didn’t quite take care of your RAM issues, try out the following tips to free up RAM on Windows 10.
+If you’re using a PC and the general tips above didn’t take care of your RAM issues, try the following tips to free up RAM on Windows 10 and 11.

 1. Monitor RAM usage with Task Manager

-Thanks to Windows’ Task Manager, locating the origin of RAM depletion doesn’t have to be a guessing game.
-This tool shows you exactly what programs and processes are hogging RAM and causing you trouble so that you can take the proper steps to free up RAM.
-You’ll want to remember how to open the Task Manager, because we’ll be referencing it in other steps, as well.
+Task Manager shows you exactly what programs and processes are hogging RAM and causing you trouble so that you can take the proper steps to free up RAM.

-- Navigate to the “Processes” tab and click the “Memory” header.
-This will sort all processes from most to least RAM usage.
+- Navigate to the Processes tab and click Memory.
+This will sort all processes from lowest to highest RAM usage.

-You should now see the sources of most of your RAM usage.
-Remember to periodically monitor your RAM usage using the Task Manager so that you can locate the troublemakers and manage or delete them before they significantly slow your computer.
+Remember to periodically monitor your RAM usage with Task Manager so that you can locate the troublemakers and manage or delete them before they slow your computer.

 2. Uninstall unused programs

-More likely than not, you have some software downloaded onto your computer that you no longer use (and perhaps some that you never used at all).
-Now that you’ve identified which programs are using the most RAM on the processes tab, you can delete the heavy users you don’t need from your computer.
+You likely have some software downloaded onto your computer that you no longer use, along with bloatware (preloaded programs) you’ve never used.
+Now that you’ve identified which programs use the most RAM on the processes tab, you can delete the heavy users you don’t need from your computer.

 To locate and uninstall programs:

-Some applications are programmed to run behind the scenes, regardless of whether you ever use them.
-These apps are often responsible not only for RAM shortages, but also memory, battery and bandwidth shortages.
-It’s important to identify which ones you don’t need and shut them down.
+Some applications, whether they’re first-party or come from third-party app stores, are programmed to run behind the scenes.
+These apps are often responsible for battery drainage and RAM, memory, and bandwidth shortages.
+Here’s how to identify background apps you don’t need and shut them down to free up memory.

 To disable background applications:

-Background apps ultimately serve to make your life easier, from displaying notifications to performing automatic updates.
-However, when RAM fills up, they might become more of a nuisance than anything, which is why it’s important to monitor and disable them as needed.
+Background apps often make your life easier, from displaying notifications to performing automatic updates.
+However, when RAM fills up, monitoring and disabling them as needed is important.

-Your Page File can keep your computer from slowing down even when your RAM runs low, but since it’s stored on your hard drive it doesn’t automatically get cleared when you restart your computer like RAM does.
-This has to be done manually.
+Your page file can keep your computer from slowing down even when your RAM runs low, but since it’s stored on your hard drive, it doesn’t automatically get cleared when you restart your computer like your RAM does.
+You must do this manually.

-- Click “Yes” when prompted with “allow Registry Editor to make changes to your device.”
+- Click Yes when prompted, then select allow Registry Editor to make changes to your device.

 5. Exchange visuals for performance

-As computer technology continues to develop, so do the visual effects that your computer is capable of.
-That said, these effects and animations can use up quite a bit of RAM.
-If you’re struggling to free up RAM and don’t feel too strongly about making your computer experience as aesthetic as possible, consider exchanging these effects for better performance.
+The effects and animations your computer displays can use up quite a bit of RAM.
+If you’re struggling to free up RAM and prefer to prioritize performance over beauty as much as possible, consider exchanging these effects for better performance.

 To cut down on your computer’s visual effects:

-Since adjusting for best performance will likely make your computer screen far less visually appealing, you can manually turn off certain effects and leave others.
-Once you free up enough RAM, you can turn them back on according to your needs.
+Since adjusting for best performance will likely make your computer screen less visually appealing, you can manually turn off certain effects and leave others.
+Once you free up enough RAM, you can turn them back on as needed.

 While Macs have different settings and features than Windows 10 computers, the following steps will help you free up RAM just as effectively.